mathieu-lacage/goggles/README.md

 $ make release
 ```

-The resulting files will be located in the release-XXXX-XX-XX subdirectory.
+The resulting files will be located in the goggles-XXXX-XX-XX subdirectory.

 ## Print The shell